lino-framework/book/docs/specs/invalid_requests.rst

 >>> d.count
 1
 >>> print(d.title)
-Contact for of Mr Hans Altenberg
+Mr Hans Altenberg is contact person for

 Specifying an *invalid primary key* for the master (5114 in the